nathanielknopf/Old_RFID/README.txt

 This project is maintained by Nathaniel Knopf, Samuel Sakhai, and Shawn Shirazi.

-All of this code can be run with Python 2.7 only.
+Python 2.7 is required to run all of the code from Project Mus.

 ----------------------------------------